-The Archive Abstraction Layer Functional Entity (aka) provides a mapping and possible translation between an object in an OAIS AIP and an object in a non-conforming information package.
-For example a user asking for Provenance Information as defined for an OAIS AIP would receive information about a derived product, the source products, and processing software that was grouped and classified as processing history in a non-AIP information package.
-This is of course if the Archive Abstraction Layer had definitions of the two information packages, how their components were related, and how to translate from one to the other if needed.
+The Archive Abstraction Layer Functional Entity provides a mapping and possible translation between an object class in the OAIS Information Model and an object class in a nonconforming information model. package.
+For example a Consumer asking for Provenance Information as defined in in the OAIS Information Model could receive information about a derived product, the source products, and processing software that was grouped and classified as processing history in a non-OAIS information package.
+This is of course if the Archive Abstraction Layer had definitions of the two information models, how their components were related, and how to translate from one to the other if needed.